Welcome to the Anderson Trojan Band!

 What if I have a conflict/soccer game/grandma visit/SAT test?
 Band is a TEAM ACTIVITY.
 Participation during rehearsals AND contests and concerts is vital to the success of the band.
 If you miss a practice or performance, there is a hole in the group.
-We know that Band students are involved in a variety of activities (both in and out of school) and some conflicts will arise.
+We know that band students are involved in a variety of activities (both in and out of school) and some conflicts will arise.
 The BEST THING to do is to TALK to the DIRECTOR AS SOON AS YOU ARE AWARE OF A CONFLICT or potential conflict.
-The Directors can help students solve conflicts given time to do so.
+The directors can help students solve conflicts if given enough time to do so.
 Sometimes a compromise can be made, but understand that sometimes another band member will need to take over your spot.

 Why is there a summer uniform?
 It is HOT during much of our outdoor season, and we want the students to be more comfortable and safe, while maintaining a ‘uniform appearance’.
 We usually begin to wear our full marching uniform the last week of September.

 Is participation in both concert bands and marching band required?
-YES, while we have different seasons and functions, we often work on marching music during the school day.
+YES!
+While we have different seasons and functions, we often work on marching music during the school day.
 It is also important that a music student’s skills continue to be practiced and developed during the spring semester.
 This is also the reason that we have our ‘dance/guard class’ during the school day.